saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 Recent Influenza Vaccine Labeling Changes lucelvax Quadrivalent
-Since the publication of the 2021–22 ACIP influenza vaccine ecommendations, a labeling change for Flucelvax Quadrivalent ccIIV4) has occurred.
+Since the publication of the 2021–22 ACIP influenza vaccine commendations, a labeling change for Flucelvax Quadrivalent ccIIV4) has occurred.
 Flucelvax Quadrivalent was initially pproved in 2016 for persons aged ≥4 years.
 Approval for persons ged ≥18 years was based on a randomized immunogenicity